netham45/screamrouter/Readme/ui.md

 ## Creating and Managing Routes

 Routes define connections between sources and sinks.
-To create a route:
+To create a route either:
 1. Select a source from the Sources panel.
 2. Select a sink from the Sinks panel.
 3. Use the Routes panel to configure:
    - Volume adjustment
    - Equalizer settings
    - Delay adjustment
+   - Enabling/disabling routes -- Routes will automatically be created when enabled if they don't already exist.

+Or, use the "Edit Routes" option available:
+1. Select a source or sink.
+2. Select "Edit Routes".
+3. Choose to Enable or Disable the sources or sinks you want connected to your choice
+4. Save the configuration

 ## Using the Equalizer